 PDSA Dickin Medal

-Instituted in 1943 by PDSA’s founder Maria Dickin, it acknowledges outstanding acts of bravery displayed by animals serving with the Armed Forces or Civil Defence units in any theatre of war, worldwide.
+Instituted in 1943 by PDSA’s founder Maria Dickin CBE, it acknowledges outstanding acts of bravery displayed by animals serving with the Armed Forces or Civil Defence units in any theatre of war, worldwide.

 During the Second World War (1939-45), PDSA's founder Maria Dickin CBE was aware of incredible bravery displayed by animals on active service and the Home Front.
 Inspired by the animals’ devotion to man and duty, she introduced a special medal specifically for animals in war.

-Sixty-four PDSA Dickin Medals have been awarded to date.
-The citations on the Roll of Honour (PDF - 438 KB) are a moving and unique insight into the role animals play in the service of man in times of war
+Sixty-five PDSA Dickin Medals have been awarded to date.
+The citations on the Roll of Honour (PDF - 116 KB) are a moving and unique insight into the role animals play in the service of man in times of war

 1 link on this page is in in Adobe Acrobat (PDF) format.
 In order to view it you will need the free Acrobat Reader software installed on your computer.